LeakCheck/leakcheck-api/README.md

     api.set_query("leakcheck@aol.com")

     # Query prepared.
 Now we're ready to make our first request
+    # Use with_sources=1 as an argument to see sources of breached entries
     result = api.lookup() # list

 ## Response errors: